avery-gfs/Computer-Science-3/03-wordle/README.md

 https://en.wikipedia.org/wiki/Wordle

-For this assignment, you will be implementing an interactive, command-line based version of the game Wordle in Java.
+For this assignment, you will be implementing an interactive, command-line based version of Wordle in Java.
 This problem will help you practice important concepts such as:

 - Static typing
 - File and terminal IO
-- Hashed data structures
 - Sequence types
 - Iteration
+- Hashed data structures
 - Methods

-You may have implemented a version of Wordle before; if so, your focus should be not just on recreating the game, but in attempting to optimize your code.
+You may have implemented a version of Wordle before; if so, your focus should be not just on recreating the game, but on attempting to maximize the quality of your code.
 Here are some design questions for you to consider:

 - Is your code as straightforward as possible?
 Could another programmer understand how it operates without too much confusion?